Close-focus binoculars: Pentax Papilio II (8.5×21) $145.00

 LIGHTWEIGHT

 Papilios are lightweight, so I barely notice them around my neck.
-For serious birding I also wear a pair of birding binoculars that have similar magnification but a wider field of vision that help me find golden eagles far up in the sky.
-I use a binocular harness that carries the weight of the binoculars on my shoulders instead of my neck.
+For serious birding, I also wear a pair of birding binoculars that have similar magnification but a wider field of vision.
+With them it is easier to find a golden eagle far up in the sky or a hummingbird high in a tree canopy.
+I wear a binocular harness that carries the weight of the birding binoculars on my shoulders instead of my neck.

 YOU CAN WEAR YOUR GLASSES